openrndr/orx/orx-jvm/orx-midi/README.md

 # orx-midi

-Basic MIDI support for keyboards and controllers.
+MIDI support for keyboards and controllers.
 Send and receive note and control change events.
+Bind inputs to variables.

 Orx-midi is a wrapper around javax.midi.